ChrisTitusTech/linutil/docs/userguide.md

 - **Arch Server Setup**: This command installs a minimal arch server setup under 5 minutes.
 - **Linux Neptune for SteamDeck**: Valve's fork of Linux Kernel for the SteamDeck
+- **Nvidia Drivers && Hardware Acceleration**: This script installs and configures nvidia drivers with Hardware Acceleration.
 - **Paru AUR Helper**: Paru is your standard pacman wrapping AUR helper with lots of features and minimal interaction.
 To know more about AUR helpers visit: https://wiki.archlinux.org/title/AUR_helpers
 - **Yay AUR Helper**: Yet Another Yogurt - An AUR Helper Written in Go.
 To know more about AUR helpers visit: https://wiki.archlinux.org/title/AUR_helpers